 We work closely with The Local Authority and County Council to align strategic priorities to support the county and its skills needs.
-The College sits on the board of the new Somerset Education Strategy- Great Futures.
+The College sits on the board of the new Somerset Education Strategy- Great Futures, The Special Educational Needs Strategic Board and local networks.